XinShuo-ph/KAdath_Frontera/codes/FUKAv2_Solvers/BH/README.md

 }
 ```

-Fields documents the fields that are used in the solver and stored in the `dat` file.
+Within the full Config or the output solutions, `Fields` document the fields that are used in the solver and stored in the `dat` file.
 Changing this has no impact.

 ## Stages